The Lost Golem

 The Lost Golem (ゴーレムのまいご, Golem no Maigo) is a puzzle game for the Dreamcast developed and published by Caramelpot and released in Japan only in 2000.

 Gameplay

-The player controls a golem and must guide a king in a castle to safety.
-The king walks by himself and turns when he bumps into a wall, so the player must move walls around to guide him to safety.
+The player controls a golem and must lead a king through a castle to safety.
+The king walks on his own and turns when he hits a wall, so the player moves walls to guide him to safety.

 Reception

 The Lost Golem sold under 500 copies, making it obscure and relatively hard to find.
 Despite poor sales, it has become a cult classic among Dreamcast owners.